PurpleNinja225/NASible/docs/applications/jellyfin.md

 The jellyfin web interface can be found at port 8896 (http) or 8928 (https, if configured) of your NAS.

-By default, Ansible-NAS gives jellyfin read/write access to the folders where your movies, TV shows and music are stored.
+By default, NASible gives jellyfin read/write access to the folders where your movies, TV shows and music are stored.
 To change this to read-only, edit the following lines in `all.yml`: